Germans hit the streets against deals with far right

 From a minority government to going back to the people in fresh elections, there are possibilities that could shut out AfD.

-But the crisis has already claimed one big scalp, after Merkel’s chosen successor and CDU leader Annegret Kramp-Karrenbauer (AKK) resigned on Monday when it became clear her grip on the party was too weak.
+But the crisis has already claimed one vital scalp, after Merkel´s chosen successor and CDU leader Annegret Kramp-Karrenbauer (AKK) resigned on Monday when it became clear her grip on the party was too weak.

 In Thuringia, average incomes reached 35,700 euros ($38,692) in 2018, compared with almost 43,000 euros nationwide, according to statistics authority Destatis.